 The question I often ask myself when looking back on everything is “really though? ” How worth it could it have been risking my life in this manner?
 Shortly after settling back home I was watching an episode of Emily Owens, M.D. that really resonated with me.
 A girl who had been living in her car was terribly assaulted and jacked in the middle of the night.
 It took me watching this girl beat to smithereens on a hospital bed to truly realize just how reckless I lived the last year of my life.
 During the course of my Lyft career I drove around 3,500 people who had the luxury of affording San Francisco’s ridiculous rent.
 Why would I choose to be homeless here when I had perfectly fine shelter in Venice?
 The money was my obvious answer back then.
 Today I now see deeper into my situation and can confirm that I was completely unconscious.
 Instead of applying my skills towards freelance opportunities or using my marketing degree for steady pay, I made the decision to embrace the starving artist lifestyle.
 All for what?

 I really don’t think the car-wreck was an accident.
-It’s quite obvious that I desperately needed a wake-up call.
+Just hours before my car accident I was contemplating suicide.
 It took me several months after moving back home to fully recover from all of the darkness.
 Today I am blessed to say that I no longer take my life, health, family, time or money for granted.
 God is good!
 The same amount of energy I use to put into trying to become famous is the same amount of energy I now put towards becoming more spiritual.
 As a result I am able to live a rich life.
 As cliche as this may sound, knowledge is truly powerful.
 It took a near-death experience right after hitting rock bottom for me to realize this.
 After putting my mental and physical health first, ditching my fake persona and focusing on my true purpose in life I decided this…if given the choice,